ManilBen/iZenzla/README.md

 # iZenzla
 A Dash app for clustering seismic data & generating association rules for earthquake prediction.
-Using various seismic catalogs for regional and worldwide
+Using various seismic catalogs of regional and world data.